Zibda: History

 Zibda is possibly the place called Zebedellum in Crusader sources in the year 1200.

 Ottoman era

+Zibda, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517.
+During the 16th and 17th centuries, Musmus belonged to Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

-Zibda, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village appeared as Zabda, located in the nahiya of Sara in the liwa of Lajjun.
+In the census of 1596, the village appeared as Zabda, located in the nahiya of Sha'ara in the liwa of Lajjun.
 It had a population of 26 households, all Muslim.
 They paid a fixes tax rate of 25% on agricultural products, including wheat, barley, summer crops, goats and beehives, in addition to occasional revenues and a tax on a press for olive oil or grape syrup; a total of 6,500 akçe.
 Pottery remains from the early Ottoman era (5%) have also been found here.

+Zibda was temporarily abandoned sometime after the 18th century due to war or blood feud between brothers, possibly during the Qays–Yaman war of 1840–1860.